NA60plus/acts/CONTRIBUTING.rst

 for handling this situation is the following:

 #.
 Get into a clean state of your working directory on your feature
-   branch (either by committing open changes or by stashing them).
+   branch (either by commiting open changes or by stashing them).
 #.
 Checkout the branch the bugfix should be merged into (either *main*
    or *release/X.Y.Z*) and get the most recent version.
 #.
 Create a new branch for the bugfix.